 A note on acrylics: Just like pastels, acrylics will wash off your hands easily.
 But if the paint gets on any fabric – it is permanent!
 We wear a smock and cover our painting surface – usually with newspaper.

-Below are our acrylic tutorials.
+Below are our Acrylics Plus Links to Tutorials.
 Enjoy!

 Fall Trees Tutorial – make leaves with paper towels and spatters